 An autonomous classroom cannot be micromanaged.
 Why?
-Because once you as a teacher are forced to defend, and support every decision, you start to lose the motivation required to be successfully autonomous.
+Once you as a teacher are forced to defend, and support every decision, you start to lose the motivation required to be successfully autonomous.
 You will probably doubt yourself.
-If you work in a school where every idea that counts comes from above, where your voice isn’t listened to you will not be able to thrive, and develop a classroom ethos that reflects you.
-Ultimately this will reduce the enjoyment you get from teaching, it will stifle your innovation and ability to be the best teacher you can be.
+If you work in a school where every idea that counts comes from above.
+A School where leaders do not listen to your voice you will not be able to thrive.
+You will not develop a classroom ethos that reflects you.
+Ultimately this will reduce the enjoyment you get from teaching.
+It will stifle your innovation and ability to be the best teacher you can be.

 One of the reasons I went for my first leadership position was to regain the autonomy that had been eroded from me as a teacher under a previous manager.
 Really my motivation was not to have someone telling me what to do on a day to day (even hour to hour) basis.

 As I work in SEN it is essential that I and the teachers in my department have the confidence to act autonomously in all areas of classroom management.
 Unless you are in a challenging class for extended periods, and know the students in depth why do you have the right to dictate strategies?

 I will suggest ideas, support and ensure that teams follow procedures but I will never control teaching style, lesson content, or timings.
 I will be visible and the teacher (as I am as a teaching member of the leadership team) will be accountable for the safety care and education of their children.
 As an autonomous teacher I need my staff team to be confident and happy that they know I trust them to make informed professional decisions in the best interests of their students.
 My students have taught me a lot and I have the confidence to learn from them.